GIRLS WILL CHANGE THE WORLD

 7Sisters LIVE Summits.
 We put real girls front and center and amplify their voices.

-THE 7SISTERS PROJECT IS THE MOVEMENT THAT WILL CHANGE THE WAY PEOPLE THINK ABOUT GIRLS
+THIS IS THE MOVEMENT THAT WILL CHANGE THE WAY PEOPLE THINK ABOUT WOMEN.

 AS FEATURED IN